 There are many different ways to perfect your photography.
-First you can use a high-quality lens.
-Secondly you can invest a small number of hours editing your images in Photoshop or Lightroom.
+First, you can use a high-quality lens.
+Secondly, you can invest a small number of hours editing your images in Photoshop or Lightroom.
 These ways will certainly make a big change to your photography.
 Is there anything else we know how to do to progress our images?
 Yes, there is.

-Should you amend your raw pictures?
-Many people ask me if you should generate a JPEG file duplicate in order to persevere with the raw file untouched.
+Should you amend your RAW pictures?
+Many people ask me if you should generate a JPEG file duplicate in order to persevere with the RAW file untouched.
 My answer is that it depends on your personal preference.
 Many photographers do this different ways.
 I like to create a copy of the raw file for editing.
 That way I have the untouched original photo.
 If anything happens to the JPEG photo then I still retain the original as backup.
 The only reason that I will create a copy of the raw shot a JPEG is if I like to keep it on a website or upload it.

-Raw files are fairly large.
+RAW files are fairly large.
 The JPEG photo might be about 3 Mb.
 Lots of the raw images that I capture in are about 30Mb.
 What is the advantage of this?
 This is massively useful because when the raw file is larger it means it has photographed terrific quality, definition and sharpness.
 The better a photograph, usually, the better quality it will be present.

 Shifting your working mode over the raw is so easy.
 It is done using the menu in your digital camera.
 When you open the menu go to “image size” you will typically find it effortless to change over.
-This will mean that you can select to shoot in raw only.
-Then again you can concurrently shoot in raw AND JPEG.
+This will mean that you can select to shoot in RAW only.
+Then again you can concurrently shoot in RAW and JPEG.
 Be mindful that when these two shots are created at the same time you will eat through your memory cards.
 The camera just needs more space if it is to create two shots at once.
-The JPEG file might only be 3Mb but your raw file will be 20Mb.
-After a few hours of photographing the space on your memory card will begin to lessen.
+The JPEG file might only be 3Mb but your RAW file will be 20Mb.
+After a few hours of photographing, the space on your memory card will begin to lessen.
 Always take two memory cards when you shoot to avoid running out of memory space.

-Many professional photographers, like me, will only photograph in raw.
+Many professional photographers, like me, will only photograph in RAW.
 This is because we want the quality.
 If we desire to produce a JPEG file for assessment purposes we can simply create a copy later on.
 In the meantime we know that we are producing superior quality.
 The pictures look sharper and clearer.
 We also know they will stand the test of time.

 I recommend shooting in raw all the time.
 Not only will it be better than a JPEG shot but you will love the quality.
-Your photos look sharper, clear and more crisp.
+Your photos look sharper, clearer, and more crisp.
 You get a healthier variety of vibrancy and light.
 It will dramatically improve your photography.
 Happy shooting!

 About the Author: